RDA-PSO: A computational method to quantify the diffusive dispersal of insects: Results

 \subsection{Robustness of recapture ratios}

-The models discussed in this article use recapture ratios, defined in Section \ref{sec:RecapProb}, as their input.
+The models discussed in this article use recapture ratios, defined in Section \ref{sec:AppRecapPerc}, as their input.
 We analyzed the robustness of these data via multiple runs of the forward model.
 As expected, recapture ratios vary with trap density.
 They are however independent from the number $N$ of mosquito released, as long as the latter is larger than a few hundred.
 They are robust to changes in trap efficiency if the trap density is low, which is the case for most real-world MRR experiments.
 For high trap density however, the recapture ratios depend on the value of {\tt s}$_{\tt e}$.
-Finally, up to a small uncertainty due to the randomness of each experiment, they appear to be independent of the exact location of the traps, as long as the number of traps in each collection zone is high enough and the trap efficiency remains low.
+For example, if traps are uniformly distributed over the region $\mathcal{R}$ and there is one trap in the first zone (of radius $15$ m), the resulting recapture ratios are similar regardless of trap efficiency.
+However, if the density of traps is multiplied by 4, recapture ratios vary significantly with the chosen trap efficiency {\tt s}$_{\tt e}$.
+Details are provided in Appendix \ref{SP:TrapDensity}, where we remark that the latter situation would correspond to a badly designed MRR experiment, since many of the traps located in the outer zones would not catch any mosquitoes at all, and the initial pool of mosquitoes would be essentially exhausted after a few days.
+Finally, up to a small uncertainty due to the randomness of each experiment, recapture ratios appear to be independent of the exact location of the traps, as long as the number of traps in each collection zone is high enough and the trap efficiency remains low.